viccro/cryptidSightings/dataDict/mediaDetails.md

 **Recommended values for *termSource*:** Reference the source of the name used, such as LCNA for Library of Congress Name Authority.

 **Recommended values for *termSourceID*:** Reference the unique identifier of the term used, if present, such as the Library of Congress identifier number.
-If not present in a CV, use a URL/URI if possible such as www.joespapers.com for an article listed on Joe's Papers.
+If not present in a controlled vocabulary, use the term "none."
-TODO - should be blank for unknown website?

 ## Sub-element: [mediaPublicationDate](date.md)